jenca-adam/awiki/pages/tqc/page.md

          A semi-device independent scenario for self-testing of all pure entangled states is proposed, based on quantum steering.
 An ideal steering assemblage is found that self-tests any pure entangled qudit state.
 For maximally entangled states robustness bounds are found.

          The method in the first part resembles the one used in the device-independent setting [17], with tilted steering inequalities instead of tilted CHSH.
-The second part adopts the methods of [28] where robust asemblage-based self-testing of qubit maximally entangled states is considered.
+The second part adopts the methods of [28] where robust assemblage-based self-testing of qubit maximally entangled states is considered.
 The steering based approach has the advantage over device independent self-testing that exact robustness bounds can be found.

-         This is a solid piece of work, largerly extending previous results.
+         This is a solid piece of work, largely extending previous results.
 However, it seems that no really new techniques or methods are introduced here.

+         (subreviewer: M. Hoban?)

          [arxiv:2007.04020](https://arxiv.org/pdf/2007.04020.pdf)